 Fall semester: Visiting Lecturer Hennessy.
-Spring semester: Professor Sofield and Simpson Lecturer Wilbur.2015-16: Offered in Fall 2015 and Spring 2016
+Spring semester: Professor Sofield and Simpson Lecturer Wilbur.2019-20: Offered in Fall 2019

 We will study writers’ renderings of their own experiences (memoirs) and their analyses of society and its institutions (cultural criticism).
 Workshop format, with discussion of texts and of students’ experiments in the genre.
 Students must submit examples of their writing to the English office.
 Three class hours per week.

 Limited to 12 students.
 Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
 Spring semester.
 Omitted 2011-12.
-Professor Hayashi.2015-16: Not offered
+Professor Hayashi.2019-20: Offered in Fall 2019

 A first course in writing fiction.
 Emphasis will be on experimentation as well as on developing skill and craft.
 Workshop (discussion) format.